31 Good Jobs for Older People: How to Make Money, Stay Active, and Thrive at Work as a Senior

 4. On-demand driver

 Services such as Uber and Lyft need independent drivers to take passengers from place to place.
 Because you set your own hours, on-demand driving is one of the most flexible part-time jobs for seniors.
 In fact, about 23 percent of Uber's drivers are over 50.
 Plus, two-thirds of Uber contractors have no previous job history as drivers.11 So these services offer suitable jobs for older people with no experience but clean driving records.
+(If you're thinking about getting a new vehicle, check out some of the best cars for seniors.)

 Average hourly wage